 - Provide funding to develop new CTSOs (BPA, FCCLA, FFA, SkillsUSA, HOSA) to provide students experiences that will help them increase awareness and develop skills that align with our POS. - Follow our existing local grant processes to assist approved CTE programs to add equipment/technology that reflects what is being used in our regional businesses. - Help secondary schools add introductory courses such as healthcare, manufacturing, intro to education, and entrepreneurship. - Organize an Entrepreneurship Advisory Committee (with student membership) to expand student entrepreneurship courses and events.
-The committee would also determine ways for secondary and post-secondary students and teachers to collaborate with one another and regional entrepreneurs. - Provide CTE teachers with professional development that will improve their awareness of careers in our region and align their curriculum between secondary, post-secondary, and industry. - Add General Management as a new POS.
-Most approved Business courses offer Introduction to Business as their foundational course, but expanding Entrepreneurship and Ag Business classes would provide an opportunity to grow their programs. - Offer Minnesota Career Information Systems to member high schools.
+The committee would also determine ways for secondary and post-secondary students and teachers to collaborate with one another and regional entrepreneurs. - Provide CTE teachers with professional development that will improve their awareness of careers in our region and align their curriculum between secondary, post-secondary, and industry. - Add Marketing as a new POS.
+Most approved Business courses offer Introduction to Business as their foundational course, but marketing concepts are taught through web design, travel and tourism, photography, and yearbook courses. - Offer Minnesota Career Information Systems to member high schools.
 Students can learn about occupations, research post-secondary options, and improve job search skills.
 MCIS will be expanded to the middle school level as a means to expose students to careers earlier. - Provide funding for the Big Ideas Mobile Trailer to attend events like the Career Expo and school career days.
-Big Ideas uses virtual reality technology to expose students to a variety of careers. - Provide funding for CTE programs at the post-secondary level that wish to continue providing TSA's as a means to assess and realign curriculum to meet industry needs and standards.
-Provide funding to enable staff and faculty to engage in outreach activities and initiatives that promotes and highlights CTE to both students and their families.
+Big Ideas uses virtual reality technology to expose students to a variety of - Provide funding for CTE programs at the post-secondary level that wish to continue providing TSA's as a means to assess and realign curriculum to meet industry needs and standards. - Provide funding to enable staff and faculty to engage in outreach activities and initiatives that promotes and highlights CTE to both students and their families.
+Provide funding for equipment/technology in our CTE programs to assist students to build skills the industry is looking for.
+Goals of our CLNA are to support the ongoing \$4 million need for - Provide funding for equipment/technology in our CTE programs to assist students to build skills the industry is looking for.
+Goals of our CLNA are to support the ongoing \$4 million need for equipment upgrades and industry standard equipment.
+Our college wide finance committee which is a cross section of staff and faculty vets all requests for equipment and technology in the fall of each year. - Add time for staff to coordinate the medical lending library for secondary Intro. to Medical Careers and Post-secondary Allied Health programs.

-New Courses/Programs of Study: The Minnesota West Consortium is not planning to add additional POS in FY23 beyond what has been listed above.
+New Courses/Programs of Study: The Minnesota West Consortium will remove the General Management POS and replace it with Marketing.
+This will require brokering with Southwest Minnesota State University.
+This will hopefully allow Business teachers to purchase equipment that more closely matchs their needs.
 There is a goal to add more secondary medical careers, manufacturing, intro to education, and entrepreneurship courses over the next two school years.
 Healthcare and manufacturing are the top two industry sectors for our region; when you consider job demand forecasts, employee earnings potential, and the economic impact on our regional economy.
 There is a severe shortage of teachers at both the secondary and post-secondary levels, with CTE teachers being among the most difficult to recruit and retain.
 The addition of more secondary entrepreneurship courses and experiences is based on the CLNA data showing that more than 95% of all regional businesses employ less than 50 people.
 There are also a large number of business owners that are nearing retirement age.

-Specific Actions
+Specific Actions: